I am so glad you have found your way here.

 In our work we may attend to:

-Our first session is a chance to:
+Our first session is an opportunity to:

 My fees reflect my experience and training, as well as the emotional and relational depth of the work I offer.